iterami/Docs.htm/common/guides/json.md

   // Optional.
 Gravity acceleration, axis, and maxiumum downward terminal velocity.
   // Only affects entities with "gravity" property true.
   "gravity-acceleration": -0.05,
-  "gravity-axis": "dy",
+  "gravity-axis": "y",
-  "gravity-max": -0.05,
+  "gravity-max": -2,

   // Optional.
-If characters can change their movement direction while unable to jump.
+How much characters can change their movement direction while unable to jump.
-  "jump-movement": false,
+  "jump-movement": 0,

   // Optional.
 Property multipliers that affect all characters.
   "multiplier-jump": 1,